abhinav-singh-vineti/pr-format-rules/Readme.md

-# About
+## About

-Github action to enforce PR title and description format
+Github action to enforce Pull Request title conventions

-# Usage
+## Usage